-"Save Women's Sports" Act - ("Fair Play" Act) Senate Bill 114 your 3 calls I ng in girl's athletic events at the college and high school is a biological male ranked 390th in the collegiate men's 400 meter hurdles.
+By Sen. Robby Mills: This bill would prohibit biological males from competing in girl's athletic events at the college and high school level in Kentucky schools.
+Since 2017, two high school males in Connecticut have competed as women and have taken 15 Connecticut high school track championships away from nine different girls.
+Previously they ran as males and never won.
+CeCe Telfers is a biological male ranked 390th in the collegiate men's 400 meter hurdles.
 Then in 2019, CeCe competed in the women's event and won first place.
 Track is not the only sport in which boys are competing as girls.
 As a result, girls are losing opportunities to advance to the next levels of competition where they can compete for scholarships and positions on college and professional teams as well as have associated educational career opportunities that were intended for women when Title IX was enacted.